GSA/project-open-data-dashboard/documentation/rubric.md

 Agency did not provide an updated public EDI for this quarter or the EDI had **any** of the serious deficiencies listed below: <ul><li>EDL is less than PDL</li><li>Fails to document non-public, and restricted public datasets</li><li>Fails to provide a public EDI as a dataset in your data.json file.</li><li>Fails to make progress adding outstanding non-public, restricted public datasets for more than 1 quarter</li></ul>

 #### Best Practice
-Shows substantial growth (>10%) in cataloging non-public, restricted public, and public datasets
+Shows substantial growth (>10%) in cataloging non-public, restricted public, and public datasets.

 ## Public Data Listing